 - Many also use this platform to send decision-makers to their website.
 46% percent of social media traffic to B2B websites comes from LinkedIn.

-In simple terms – B2B companies use LinkedIn as a marketing platform to execute inbound marketing, outbound marketing, as well as personalized marketing to generate and convert leads to drive business results.
+In simple terms – B2B companies use LinkedIn as a marketing platform to execute inbound marketing, outbound marketing, as well as personalised marketing to generate and convert leads to drive business results.

 Developing A LinkedIn Marketing Strategy